Elements-Agency/benjaminjyoung/content/artwork/citrus-study/index.md

 {{< img class="benpro" width="200px" height="200px" src="/images/ben-small.webp" alt="Photo of Benjamin J. Young" title="Ben Young" >}}

 Ben Young grew up in childhood with an amazing artistic talent, which sadly was dropped in pre-teenage years.
 Now he's back trying to refresh those skills in to his artwork, 18 years later.
-Studies such as these are helping him refine those skillsets, especially as he's still trying to find his own style of visual arts.
+Studies such as these are helping him refine those skill sets, especially as he's still trying to find his own style of visual arts.

 [Read More About Ben >](/about)